Henry Bennett (rose hybridizer)

-Henry Bennett (1823–1890) was a British pioneer in the systematic, deliberate hybridisation of roses.
-The tenant farmer from Stapleford in the Wylye Valley near Salisbury, Wiltshire applied the systematic breeding used in raising cattle to roses, and emphasised that his roses were raised scientifically from known parents.
+Henry Bennett (bapt.
+3 August 1823 – 12 August 1890) was an English pioneer in the systematic, deliberate hybridisation of roses.
+Bennett, a tenant farmer from Stapleford in the Wylye Valley in Wiltshire, applied the systematic breeding used in raising cattle to roses, and emphasised that his roses were raised scientifically from known parents.
 His hybrids, between Teas and Hybrid Perpetuals, were called Pedigree Hybrids of the Tea Rose.
 He is considered the father of the Hybrid Tea class.
 Important cultivars are the Hybrid Tea 'Lady Mary Fitzwilliam' (1882), a parent of 'Mme.
 Caroline Testout' and the Hybrid Perpetuals 'Captain Hayward' (1893) and 'Mrs. John Laing' (1887).